 Policy 1.1: Encourage home occupations that do not disrupt neighborhood character.

-- a.
+a.
 Expand the home occupation provisions in the Zoning Bylaw to set additional thresholds for occupation activities that would potentially cause disruption to the neighborhood character.
-(Planning Commission) - b.
-Address parking, lighting, signage, noise, and daily business activity to avoid impacts on nearby residential properties.
 (Planning Commission)